Attalea maripa: Ecology

 The fruit of A. maripa are consumed by a variety of mammals.
 On Maracá Island, Roraima, in the Brazilian Amazon, fruit were consumed by tapirs, collared peccaries, deer and primates.
 Rodents, including agoutis, fed upon the fruit and, as the fruit availability declined, they fed on the seeds.
 They also cached seeds for later consumption.
 Most species consume the pulp and spit out intact seeds within a short distance of the parent tree.
 Tapirs swallow the entire fruit and defaecate intact seeds further away from parent trees.
-Most of the seeds that were not removed from the vicinity of the parent trees were killed by larvae of the Bruchid beetle Pachymerus cardo.
+Most of the seeds that were not removed from the vicinity of the parent trees were killed by larvae of the bean weevil (Bruchid beetle) Pachymerus cardo.
 Beetle larvae killed 77% of seeds that were not dispersed away from the parent trees, but less than 1% of seeds that were dispersed to tapir latrines.

 In Trinidad, A. maripa is a characteristic species in the savannas that develop when forests are converted to grasslands through repeated fires.
 British forester J. S. Beard termed these savannas "Cocorite Savannas" (after the local name for A. maripa).